A Complete Guide to Income Lifetime Mortgages in 2022

 4 Qualification Criteria of an Income Lifetime Mortgage

-As with other schemes, the income lifetime mortgage plan’s qualification criterion in Dec 2021 is dependent on:
+As with other schemes, the qualification criteria for an income lifetime mortgage plan in 2022 is dependent on:

 - Your age